+1.0 Introduction .
+2

+1.1 Purpose of Document .
+3

+1.2 Responding to this Document .
+4

-1. Introduction .
-2 2.
-Should Annual Price Adjustments be abolished? .4
+2.0 Should Annual Price Adjustments be Abolished? .
+5

-1. Introduction
+1.0 Introduction

 As part of its second price control review for the electricity distribution and transmission sector, the Regulated Industries Commission (RIC) plans to examine key aspects of the current regulatory framework.
 One of these aspects is whether or not there should be annual price adjustments as part of the overall price formula.